NuGet/Home/meta/README.md

 When the changes described in the accepted proposal have been implemented and merged into the relevant repository and due for release the corresponding proposal will remain in the `accepted` folder.
 The linked GitHub issue will be closed upon merging to the relevant branch.

-If you'd like to implement an `accepted` proposal, please make a PR in the appropriate repository and mention the proposal in the PR.
+If you'd like to implement an `accepted` proposal, please make a PR in the appropriate repository and mention the proposal in the PR and Issue.

 ## What happens when a proposal is withdrawn?